FuseByExample/servicemix4-example-payment-service/README.md

-This project is an example of using OSGi, Camel, and ServiceMix together.
+This project is an example of using OSGi, Camel, and Fuse ESB together.
 A number of things are shown within this project:

 * use of the ActiveMQ and activemq-camel component for inter OSGi bundle communication